-Rethinking Mentoring Program
+Rethinking Mentoring Workshop Series

-The program includes a facilitated mentoring strategy session, an assessment of your existing mentoring efforts, three interactive workshops, an online community space, and a collection of practical tools to support implementation.
+The series includes a facilitated mentoring strategy session, an assessment of your existing mentoring efforts, three interactive workshops, an online community space, and a collection of practical tools to support implementation.
 You can mix and match workshops and do them virtually or in-person:

 • Rethinking Mentoring at Your Institution | For academic leaders